soulspace-org/overarch/doc/usage.md

 ### Component (:component)
 A component is unit of software, which lives in a container of the system.

-### Node (:node)
-A node is a unit in a deployment view.
-Nodes represent parts of the infrastructure in which the containers of the system are deployed.
-They can contain a set of other nodes or containers.

 ### Relations
 Relations describe the connections and interactions of the parts of a view.